Col legno: Early usage

-The earliest known use of col legno in Western music is to be found in a piece entitled "Harke, harke", from the First Part of Ayres (1605) by Tobias Hume, where he instructs the gambist to "drum this with the backe of your bow".
-Such 'drumming' or col legno battuto also occurs in Mozart's 'turkish' Violin Concerto Nr.
-5, Haydn's Symphony Nr.
-67, Salieri's La Cifra and Berlioz's Symphonie fantastique.
+The earliest known use of col legno in Western music is found in a piece entitled "Harke, harke" from the First Part of Ayres (1605) by Tobias Hume.
+He instructs the gambist to "drum this with the [back] (Note: Originally 'backe' (/en/: old English)) of your bow".
+Another early usage was in Capriccio Stravagante, a 1627 chamber piece by Carlo Farina, where he notes "here one strikes the strings with the wood of the bow," implying col legno.